 - Parietex Plug and Patch System

-- Symbotex Composite Mesh (first bellwether trial)
+- Symbotex Composite Mesh (subject of the first bellwether trials)

 - Parietene DS Composite Mesh (polypropylene)